dward2/BME547/Lectures/intro_to_git.md

 ```

 ![file1edit](../Resources/Git/git_concepts_files/file1_edit.png)
-The actual file in the directory will contain the edits.  `git` will assign
+The actual file in the directory will contain the edits.
+Git will assign
 this modified file to the working directory.
-However, `git` still has an
+However, git still has an
 unmodified copy of `file1.txt` from the previous commit (it is stored in the
 `.git` subdirectory created with `git init`).